From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Tiered Record Logs

 \subsection{False-Absence Anomaly}

-A cold log \texttt{Read} traverses the entire log, by following the hash chain backwards.
+A cold log \texttt{Read} traverses the entire log, by following the hash chain.
 However, it is possible to fail locating a record that is indeed present in the log, incorrectly returning \texttt{NOT\_FOUND}.

 Consider the scenario depicted in Figure~\ref{fig:false-absense}, where a \texttt{Read} operation is issued in the cold log (after a failed search in the hot log) for a given key, $K_1$.
 At the same time a concurrent cold-cold compaction is being executed.
 Assume that only a single record $R_1$ for key $K_1$ exists in the cold log, and it is located in at the very beginning of the cold log.
 The following events transpire in-order.
-First, thread $T_1$ that performs the \texttt{Read} operation performs a lookup in the cold log index and finds the log address for the first record in the hash chain (i.e., $R_2$). $T_1$ then issues a read I/O request to fetch $R_2$ from disk.
+First, thread $T_1$ issues a \texttt{Read}, and thus performs a lookup in the cold-log index to find the log address of the first record in the hash chain (i.e., $R_2$). $T_1$ then issues a read I/O request to fetch $R_2$ from disk.
 Unbeknownst to $T_1$ at the time, $R_2$ has a different key $K_2 \neq K_1$, i.e., due to a hash collision.
 While $R_2$ is being read from disk, thread $T_2$ performing the compaction, manages to copy all live records to the tail of the cold log.
-Thus a copy of $R_1$, $R_1'$ has been written to the tail. $T_2$ then proceeds and truncates the log, invalidating $R_1$.
-Then, $R_2$ is finally fetched from disk. $T_1$ realizes that the log was truncated (e.g., by refreshing its local epoch), and also finds that $R_2$'s key $K_2 \neq K_1$.
-Now, it proceeds to follow the hash chain backwards, only to find that the previous address, originally pointing $R_1$, is now invalid (due to log truncation).
-Thus, $T_1$ returns \texttt{NOT\_FOUND}, as it deduces that no record with key $K_1$ exists in either hot or cold log.
+Thus, a copy of $R_1$, $R_1'$ has been written to the tail. $T_2$ then proceeds and truncates the log, invalidating $R_1$.
+Then, $R_2$ is finally fetched from disk. $T_1$ only now realizes that $R_2$'s key $K_2 \neq K_1$.
+Now, it follows the hash chain backwards, only to find that the previous address, originally pointing to $R_1$, is now invalid (due to log truncation).
+Thus, $T_1$'s \texttt{Read} op returns \texttt{NOT\_FOUND}, as it deduces that no record with key $K_1$ exists in either hot or cold log.
 However, this is clearly incorrect, as $R_1'$ exists in the cold log tail.

-The above anomaly occurs because $T_1$ is not aware of the concurrent cold-cold compaction.
-One way to prevent this would be by utilizing some elaborate locking scheme, where cold log truncation is performed only when no \texttt{Reads} are currently operating in the cold log.
-However, such an approach not only would be complex and expensive, as it would require coordination among all threads operating in the cold log, but also be amenable to starvation, potentially delaying log truncation indefinitely, e.g., due to a constant stream of cold-log requests.
-Another approach would be to temporarily store every live record in the compacted region into to a separate in-memory store.
-However, the additional memory overhead associated with this is non-negligible, as a good chunk of cold log-resident records are also live (i.e., infrequently accessed keys).